JuanGuerrero09/volleyball/README.md

 Currently To Do's

-[ ] Add absolute to parent element of the players
+- [ ] Add absolute to parent element of the players
-[ ] Make the court responsive (currently it takes all of the width when it gets small) [ ] Add the space for the Point Counter
+- [ ] Make the court responsive (currently it takes all of the width when it gets small)
+- [ ] Add the space for the Point Counter
-[ ] Implement JS for the Point Counter
+- [ ] Implement JS for the Point Counter
-[ ] Add CSS animation for the displacement of the players [ ] Implement JS for the rotation system
+- [ ] Add CSS animation for the displacement of the players
+- [ ] Implement JS for the rotation system

+Work done

+- [x] Make the court
+- [x] Make the players